Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Day 4: Lugano - Lucerne

-If you’re visiting Switzerland between April and October, you have the opportunity to travel back across the Alps on the Gotthard Panorama Express.
+If you're visiting Switzerland between April and October, you're in luck.
+As long as you don’t leave Ticino on a Monday, you have the chance to travel back over the Alps on the Gotthard Panorama Express.

-From Flüelen, a steamboat will take you on a three-hour ride across Lake Lucerne.
-You’ll arrive in Lucerne around 3 pm, right next to the train station.
-This will leave you with plenty of time to explore this stunning city and its surroundings.
-If you can’t travel to Lucerne on the Gotthard Panorama Express, simply catch the regular train instead.
+In Flüelen, you’ll enjoy a three-hour scenic boat ride across Lake Lucerne.
+You’ll arrive in Lucerne around 3:00 PM, right next to the train station.
+This gives you plenty of time to explore this charming city and its surroundings.
+If you can’t take the Gotthard Panorama Express to Lucerne, just hop on a regular train instead.

 Panorama Gotthard ZugTraumhaftes Panorama beim Gotthard (Foto: Swiss Travel System)